AdobeDocs/audience-manager.en/help/using/features/data-explorer/data-explorer-trait-backfill.md

 ## Trait Backfilling Limit {#section_3EE78E74377744149CEAD13B27A34FCD}

-Data Explorer allows you to backfill up to 50 traits per month, with the backfill counter being reset on the 1 day of each month.
+[!UICONTROL Data Explorer] allows you to backfill up to 50 traits per month, with the backfill counter being reset on the 1 day of each month.

 >[!NOTE]
 >